Quixomatic/snapcommand/README.md

 - [ ] Advanced editing capabilities

 ## 🐛 Known Issues

+### Cross-Origin Images
+SnapCommand uses [SnapDOM](https://github.com/zumerlab/snapdom) for high-quality DOM capture.
+Due to browser security restrictions, some cross-origin images (like external favicons and CDN images) may not appear in screenshots.
+This is a [known limitation](https://github.com/zumerlab/snapdom/blob/main/README.md#cross-origin-images) of SnapDOM.

+**Workarounds:**
+- **Draw Selection mode** works well as a fallback for capturing specific areas
+- Configure a CORS proxy in Advanced Settings (for power users)
+- Most page content captures perfectly - only external images are affected

 Check our [Issues page](https://github.com/yourusername/snapcommand/issues) for current known issues and their status.